Data Analyst (Level 4)

 Apprenticeships require learners to achieve specific new knowledge, skills and behaviours (KSBs), which are detailed in the Apprenticeship Standard.
 These are achieved by;

 1) Programme Teaching; online, usually consisting of 1 x 3-4 hour workshop per week, plus self-directed protected learning time.
 This includes live instructor led modules and self paced e-learning and online resources, Plus masterclass events and 1:1 coaching as well as meetings with their data mentors.
-The optional Microsoft Vendor will be recommended to learners by the course team if suitable, as this in an additional module studied alongside the apprenticeship.

 2) Independent study; such as assignment/project research and write up